 Only one other population-based study examined the chemopreventative effect of PPIs on PCa diagnosis12.
 In this Icelandic case-control study, the PPI use of 1,897 PCa patients was assessed and compared to age-matched population controls.
 The study did not find PPIs to have a chemopreventative effect on PCa diagnosis12, similar to our study.
 Importantly, the Icelandic study did not assess the effect of PPIs on ADT use or PCa-specific death.
 Other limitations of this study included the fact that all patients taking PPIs were included, both prevalent and incident users, making it difficult to ascertain the true effect of incident PPI use.
 Additionally, multivariable conditional logistic regression was used without using time-varying covariates, and no comorbidity or rurality data was available.

 Our study’s strength lies in its large cohort of men, consisting of ‘real-world’ clinical data with relatively long follow-up time.
 To our knowledge, this is the only study specifically assessing the role of incident use of pantoprazole and all other PPIs on PCa-specific death and ADT use.
 However, the study does have several limitations.
 This was a retrospective population-based analysis with its inherent selection bias and health administrative database associated inaccuracies.
 Our data was limited to men older than 66, and it contained 20-year old data.
 We also lacked clinically important information regarding ethnicity, disease stage and grade, pertinent family history, and personal genetic risk factors.
 During the study period, some of the PPIs were available as low-dose over-the-counter medications, making it impossible to account for them.
-However, bearing in mind that these patients would not need to pay for a medication obtained by a prescription, it is safe to assume that over the counter exposure would significantly bias the results.
+However, bearing in mind that these patients would not need to pay for a medication obtained by a prescription, it is safe to assume that over the counter exposure would not significantly bias the results.
 More importantly, it has been previously demonstrated that prescription claims data provide accurate estimation of association even though the prescribed medications are available over the counter49.
 We could also not account for the indication of PPI use.
 Additionally, for some patients ADT could have been given for local disease, as this has been done in the past, due to increasing age or significant comorbidities, making it a moot surrogate marker of advanced disease.
-The fact that a more contemporaneous index year was negatively correlated with all outcomes may be explained by the fact that less time had passed for events of interest to occur.
-Lastly, in such an analysis, there is always the risk of reverse causality, an immortal person-time bias and unaccounted residual confounding.
+Lastly, in such an analysis, there is always the risk of unaccounted residual confounding.

 Conclusions

-In PCa patients, use of pantoprazole and other PPIs showed an association with ADT use and increased PCa-specific death.
+In PCa patients, use of pantoprazole and other PPIs showed an association with ADT use and increased PCa-specific mortality.
 The reported potential long-term impact of these medications on PCa outcomes need to be confirmed in additional studies.
 If these findings are validated, the broad use of PPIs needs to be reconsidered, especially in PCa patients.

 Abbreviations: